sveltejs/svelte/site/content/docs/02-template-syntax.md

 {#key expression}...{/key}
 ```

+Key blocks destroy and recreate their contents when the value of an expression changes.

 ---

-Key block destroys and recreates the elements when the value of the expression changes.

-This is useful if you want to transition the element whenever the expression value changes.
+This is useful if you want an element to play its transition whenever a value changes.

 ```sv
 {#key value}